 What’s New at Great Wolf Lodge

 During our beautiful lunch at the Loose Moose Family Kitchen, we learned of some exciting new things coming to Great Wolf Lodge.
 The mamas howled with delight at learning about Great Wolf Lodge’s new Wine Down service in which parents can order carefully curated pairings of wine and culinary treats and have it delivered to the room after the kids are nestled in their wolf den.

 This isn’t any old room service because don’t expect a knock at the door that might wake exhausted children, you will instead get a text message alerting you that your treats are outside of your hotel door.

 Speaking of hotel rooms, Great Wolf Lodge has recently added 18 deluxe Wolf Den King suites to meet the overwhelming request to accommodate larger families and parties in the themed suites.
 Themed suites feature bunk beds, a second flat screen TV and special interactive animation.

 A sleeper sofa is also in the main suite plus a private king-size bed and bathroom in an attached room.
 If you are celebrating with a large birthday party or traveling with a multigenerational family, these deluxe Wolf Den King suites are your best option.

 What is the Water Park like at Great Wolf Lodge?

 The humidity in the Great Wolf Lodge water park can take your breath away.
-Humidity isn’t something local So Cal natives are familiar with but what can one expect from an 84-degree indoor water park?
-If it gets to be too much, I suggest heading outside to the smaller outdoor pool or walking indoors and grabbing an iced coffee from Dunkin’ Donuts.
+Humidity isn’t something local So Cal natives are familiar with.
+But what can one expect from an 84-degree indoor water park?
+If it gets to be too much, I suggest heading outside to the smaller outdoor pool.
+O, try walking indoors and grabbing an iced coffee from Dunkin’ Donuts.